reqwest

 For memory-efficient caching of large response bodies, you can use the streaming cache feature.
 This is particularly useful for handling large files, media content, or API responses without loading the entire response into memory.

-To enable streaming cache support, add the streaming
+To enable streaming cache support, add the streaming feature to your Cargo.toml:

 [dependencies]